spatineo/seaheat/public/manual.md

 # Seaheat Designer - User Manual

 This tool is for simulating evaluating environmental effects and efficacy of sea heat extraction in the Baltic Sea.
 The tool is based on a simple model of an extraction facility with a single intake, facility location and a single discharge location.
-The simulations are based on formulas and data produced by the Finnish Meteorological Institute.
+The simulations are based on long term forecasts produced by the Finnish Meteorological Institute (https://fmi.fi).
 Underlying data includes multiple different future scenarios regarding global warming.
+The application is written by Spatineo Oy (https://spatineo.com)

 ## Getting started